jfalkinburg/ECE383_slides/L22/slides.md

   - Block RAM
 - Use the Chip Enable signals for flip-flops
 - Use Xilinx tools to estimate power usage for various settings
-- “Optimize for Power” during synthesis and implementation
+- "Optimize for Power" during synthesis and implementation
-- “Optimize for Power” when using CoreGen tools
+- "Optimize for Power" when using CoreGen tools
 - Use resets only when necessary, use synchronous resets

 ![Dynamic Power Equation](dynamic_power_eq.jpg)